OlgaAlto/Supervised-machine-learning-ML-algorithms/README.md

 # Supervised-machine-learning-ML-algorithms

-Main idia: predicting whether patient`s biomechanical features are "normal" or "abnormal".
+Main idea: predicting whether patient`s biomechanical features are "normal" or "abnormal".

 To implement this idea was used the k-nearest neighbors (KNN) algorithm.
 The k-nearest neighbors (KNN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.